Fish Outlaws: Project delves into the historic criminalization of Indigenous fishing people

 There are other stories on the website featuring both Sammy and his late grandfather, Ray Williams.

-“There are real and vital challenges when it comes to Indigenous rights fisheries,” said Reid.
+“There are real and vital challenges when it comes to Indigenous rights-based fisheries,” said Reid.

 It’s important to understand community rights and to design a system that works, she added.